Skip to content

 Per-condition triggers

-Each condition you create gets its own Evaluation trigger that fires when that specific condition becomes true.
+Each condition you create gets its own Evaluation trigger that fires each time that specific condition is evaluated as true.
 Use this to react to individual conditions.

 To set up: